cbb106018-stmail/CC-109-2/README.md

 Param `document` must with dict type.

-Param `timestamp` means it will insert the document with the datetime, if timestamp equals to False, insertion data will not attached with time automatically.
+Param `timestamp` means it will insert the document with the datetime, <br>
+if with param `timestamp=False`, insertion data will not attached with time automatically.

 ##### insert\_many\_collection

 	insert_many_collection(host, port, documents, timestamp=True)

-Param `documents` needs to be a list type data, except this, same as function `insert\_collection`.
+Param `documents` needs to be a list type data, except this, same as function `insert_collection`.

 ## networks